cpvrlab/cpvr-vr-suite/README.md

 1. Open the project settings and set up XR Plugin Management
 2. Head to the package manager, add a package via git URL and paste the following URL: https://github.com/cpvrlab/cpvr-vr-suite.git
 3. In the project settings, set OpenXR as Plugin provider and configure the feature groups as well as the interaction profiles for the desired platform
-4. In order to use the overlay keyboard when using a Meta Quest 2 or Pro headset, a custom AndroidManifest.xml and folder structure has to be created.
+4. In order to use the system keyboard when using an Android based headset, a custom AndroidManifest.xml and has to be created.
-   1. Create the following folder structure: **Assets/Plugins/Android**
+   1. Go to **Project Settings -> Player -> Publishing Settings** and make sure that the Checkbox for **Custom Main Manifest** is checked
    2. Create a file within the Android folder named **AndroidManifest.xml**
    3. Paste the following content into the newly created file:
    ```